 Swinging an axe to split logs is hard work and can quickly result in sore arms and shoulders.
 Fire logs are an alternative, but spitting your logs is invariably more economical.
 Whether powered or manual, log splitters are designed to reduce some of the labor associated with this task.
 For those wanting an easier way to get the job done, a few questions are expected.

 Q. How does a log splitter work?

-The best log splitter works by either forcefully pushing a log into a sharpened blade or by pushing a sharpened blade at the end of a steel ram into a log to split it apart.
+The best log splitters work by forcefully pushing a log into a sharp blade or pushing a sharp blade at the end of a steel ram into a log to split it apart.
 Most log splitters are powered by electricity or gas motors, though some are manual.
 Either type may use hydraulics to apply splitting force, though some manual models rely on the user hitting the log onto the blade with a mallet or maul.

 Q. How much power does my log splitter need?

-Thicker and denser logs, or logs that are still partly wet, require splitters with more power than is needed for thinner logs or softwoods, such as cedar and pine.
+Thicker and denser logs, or logs that are still partly wet, require splitters with more power than is needed for small logs, dry logs, or softwoods such as cedar and pine.
 During our research, we looked at a variety of different models and the size of the log they were capable of splitting.
-While there are no exact figures, generally speaking, a 4-ton splitter handles logs up to 6-inches in diameter, but a massive 24-inch in diameter tree trunk requires a 20-ton splitter.
+While there are no exact figures, generally speaking, a 4-ton splitter would be expected to handle logs up to 6 inches in diameter, whereas a massive 24-inch tree trunk requires at least a 20-ton splitter, if not larger.